 Usually, this error occurs when you tried to install the newest iOS system version on your device, and at other times, it occurs when the connection is poor.

 FoneGeek iOS System Recovery is one of such tools that you can use to clear and bypass the issue of iPhone cannot be restored, the device cannot be found.
-This tool allows you to solve the restoration problem and even other iOS issues.
-Freezing of iPhone, slow processing, need to restore factory settings and much more.
-However this last and final solution should be considered after all other avenues have been exhausted as it may not actually require any special tool, but just a bit if patience.
+This tool allows you to solve the restoration problem and many other iOS issues.
+This program provides 2 different modes named Standard Mode and Advanced Mode to kick away most iOS problems like this one and you don’t need to be a tech-savvy to use this program.

 Step 2.
-Connect the iPhone to computer and select and download firmware package.
+Connect the iPhone to computer, then select and "Download" the firmware package.

-Step 4.
-Start the restoring process, then restart your iPhone.
+Step 3.
+Click on "Fix Now" to start the restoring process, then restart your iPhone.

 First find out if the iPhone is properly connected via the USB cable in use or its port.
-Checking both ends and confirming the accuracy of the connection removes all doubt of it being a fluke and an easily corrected mistake.
+Checking both ends and confirming the accuracy of the connection.
 This way might be able to avoid the error message appearing constantly.

 You can also try to use a different USB cord or cable if the error message persists.
 Changing the ports being used is also another good idea, this might help the device or your iPhone be found on your system.